mightora/DevOps-PowerAutomate-AutoTagDevOpsTicketsintoEmails/README.md

 ## Introduction

-This repository provides tools to automate tagging DevOps tickets into emails using Power Automate.
+This Power Automate flow template designed to streamline the process of tagging DevOps tickets into emails.
+By automating this task, the flow helps improve efficiency and ensures consistent communication.
 It includes:

 - A downloadable Power Platform solution for rapid deployment and experimentation.
 - The Legacy Power Automate flow as a ready-to-import ZIP file.